 Original design of this tool is to use DJI Phantom 4 Pro V2 quadcopter with its built-in camera or DJI Phantom 4 original equipped with Mapir Survey 3 OCN and NGB multispectral cameras.
 Those particular drones are also directly supported by the flight planning and control application Pix4D Capture, which was used on Apple iPad Air tablet.
-Also the used photogrammetry software suite Pix4D Mapper and its cloud-based version Pix4Dcloud supports images from DJI Phantom and Mapir Survey 3 directly that makes the whole very fluent.
+Also the used photogrammetry software suite Pix4D Mapper and its cloud-based version Pix4Dcloud Data and material passports - Instrument_Mikkeli - 3D modelling tool for tracking the flows of onsite CDW- Mikkeli - 9 - supports images from DJI Phantom and Mapir Survey 3 directly that makes the whole very fluent.